SukkoPera/WheelOfJoy/README.md

 ## Assembly
 I recommend soldering all the ports first, then the resistor arrays.
 Speaking of those, note that while RN1-8 are *bussed*, RN9 is *independent*/*isolated*.
 You can replace the latter with 5 normal resistors soldered on every two adjacent holes.

 The adapter can be connected to the computer through a cable with a User Port connector on one side and a male DB-15 on the other.
 I did this so that the adapter can be placed more freely on the table so that all players can reach it comfortably, but it also turned out to be a good choice in order to be able to use the adapter on different machines, since all you need is a different cable, while the board can stay the same.
+So make sure to label what platform(s) your cable is made for!

 The adapter-end of the cable can also be soldered directly to it, if you prefer.
 Pin names are noted on the board, but here's a handy table:

 | DB-15 Pin # | Signal | +4 User Port Pin | PET/VIC20/C64/C128 User Port Pin | CBM2 User Port Pin | Notes                  |
 |-------------|--------|------------------|----------------------------------|--------------------|------------------------|